-No amount of NLP is ever going to make me a great sportsman!
+No amount of NLP was ever going to make me a great sportsman!

-There is an awful lot of hype and bulls**t around the idea of Neuro Linguistic Programming (NLP).
-Practitioners and those with an NLP product to sell often appear to be making exaggerated claims and seriously "over-egging" it.
+There is an awful lot of hype and bulls**t around the idea of Neuro Linguistic Programming.
+Practitioners and those with a product to sell often appear to be making exaggerated claims and seriously "over-egging" it.

 What Neuro Linguistic Programming can't do